 Today, even highly successful modern democracies such as Estonia, Latvia, and Lithuania, are in need of strong, character-driven leadership to meet aggressive challenges to democratic societies the world over.
 In its mission to strengthen U.S.- Baltic tries, the Baltic-American Freedom Foundation (BAFF) has established a partnership with Arizona State University’s McCain Institute for International Leadership in supporting such leadership development.

-Over a three-year period from 2017 through 2019, each year, BAFF is sponsoring an established mid-career leader from either Estonia, Latvia, or Lithuania in participating in the highly acclaimed McCain Institute Next Generation Leaders (NGL) program.
+Each year since 2017, BAFF has sponsored an established mid-career leader from either Estonia, Latvia, or Lithuania to participate in the highly-acclaimed McCain Institute Next Generation Leaders (NGL) program.

 The NGL Program at the McCain Institute empowers emerging global leaders through the Institute’s tailored professional development experience.
 The program offers a unique blend of professional development, exposure to top-level policymakers and formal training in leadership.
 At four junctures throughout the year, the program provides hands-on training focused on values, ethics and leadership, media and communications skills, and best practice examples of American business, political, and civic life.
 The highly-selective program carefully screens and admits up to 20 participants annually out of hundreds of applications.